Skip to main content

 A long-term view

 Infrastructure is built over time.
-Roads take decades to develop into comprehensive networks.
-Electrical grids grew from isolated systems to interconnected webs over generations.
+Roads and grids grew from isolated systems into networks over decades.
 Connectivity infrastructure is no different.
-Linkr will not achieve universal coverage immediately.
-But by treating every contribution as infrastructure (visible, observable, accessible) the network grows in the right direction.
+Linkr will not achieve broad coverage immediately — but by treating every contribution as infrastructure, the network can grow in the right direction.

-Linkr is not trying to build a product that competes with ISPs.
-It is trying to create an infrastructure layer that complements and extends what already exists.
+Linkr is not trying to replace ISPs.
+It aims to add a discovery and coordination layer that complements what already exists.
 The goal is not disruption.
 It is completion.